Yoshintame/grafana-dashbord-panel-generator/README.md

     ```console
     pip install -r requirements.txt
     ```
    This command will install all the required packages and their versions specified in the `requirements.txt` file.
+This command need root privileges or ```--user``` flag.

 ## Environment Variables
 Open the `.env` file and add the required environment variables in the format `KEY=VALUE`.
 Required environment variables: